martinjohndyer/FAIR_Code_design/episodes/Code_structure.md

     return a / b
 ```

-Now, in another script or module, you can import the `calculator` module and use its functions:
+Now, in another script or module, you can import the `calculator` module and use its functions by using the `import` keyword:

 ```python
 """script.py"""